 What form should take a training activity to have a clear and direct link with brokerage practice and professional development needs?

-A training activity that covers a relevant general topic (e.g. sale and marketing, time and priority management) and has educational value will be accredited if it is specifically intended for brokers by having clear and direct links with real estate or mortgage brokerage practice.
+A training activity that covers a relevant general topic (e.g. sale and marketing, time and priority management) and has educational value will be accredited if it is specifically intended for brokers by having clear and direct links with real estate brokerage practice.
 Make sure these links are numerous in the training plan, the submitted presentation or any other relevant document.

 Why should the training title clearly reflect its content?